Visualizing Robot Intent for Object Handovers with Augmented Reality: Introduction

 \section{Introduction}

-Handing over objects is a ubiquitous interaction type between humans, hence it remains a desired skill for robots that interact with people.
-Humans often communicate their intent for when and where a handover would occur using several modalities, including speech, gaze, or body gestures.
-This observation indicates that robots also require such communication skills.
-Recent years have seen a proliferation of research in human-robot handovers~\cite{handovers_patrick, kwan2020gesture, medina2016human, quispe2017learning, sidiropoulos2019human, han2019effects, sanchez2020benchmark, ardon2020affordance, handovers_yang}.
-Even though it has been found that communication cues such as speech and gaze positively impact human-robot handovers~\cite{moon2014meet}, a recent survey found that a majority of robotic systems that perform handovers did not use any communication cues at all~\cite{ortenzi2020object}.
-These findings suggest that there is room for innovation in how to communicate intent for human-robot handovers.
+Object handover is a ubiquitous interaction type between humans, and an important skill for robots that interact with people.
+Humans often communicate their intent for when and where a handover will occur using several modalities, including speech, gaze, or body gestures.
+This observation suggests that robots will also require such communication skills.
+Recent years have seen a proliferation of research in human-robot handovers~\cite{handovers_patrick, kwan2020gesture, ardon2020affordance, handovers_yang}.
+While communication cues such as speech and gaze positively impact human-robot handovers~\cite{moon2014meet}, a recent survey found that a majority of robotic systems that perform handovers did not use any communication cues at all~\cite{ortenzi2021object}.
+These findings suggest that there is a need for innovation in how to communicate intent for human-robot handovers.

-Recent advancements in graphics and hardware technology have led to an increase in the popularity of Augmented Reality (AR).
+Recent advancements in graphics and hardware technology have led to increased popularity of Augmented Reality (AR).
 AR presents new opportunities for robotics applications, and it is especially promising for Human-Robot Interaction~\cite{AR_Review}.
-Using AR, robots can communicate their intent to users through visual displays, allowing users to take into account the robot's plans and act accordingly.
-This idea found some success in previous studies where AR was used to communicate the future motion of robotic arms~\cite{intent_arm, intent_arm2}.
+Using AR, robots can communicate their intent to users through visual displays, allowing users to consider the robot's plans and act accordingly.
+This idea has found some success in previous studies where AR was used to communicate the future motion of robotic arms~\cite{intent_arm, intent_arm2}.